 In other words, even if you are frustrated with the other parent, it is important to uphold your parental responsibilities in order to show the court you should share in both significant decision-making responsibilities and parenting time.

 Seek Advice from a Child Custody Attorney in Chicago

 When you are anticipating a difficult child custody case, you should always seek advice from an experienced Chicago child custody lawyer.
-An advocate at M. Scott Gordon & Associates can provide you with more information about the allocation of parental responsibilities and can get started on your case today.
+An advocate at Gordon & Perlut, LLC can provide you with more information about the allocation of parental responsibilities and can get started on your case today.
 Contact us to learn more.